Please note that the Pluralism and Unity Program is currently suspended due to the COVID-19 pandemic.

 - Build strong and effective relationships with a diverse peer group

-- Students will begin the journey to be a change agent and an actively engaged citizen of the world
+- Understand what it means to be a change agent and an actively engaged citizen of the world

-- Students will learn more about the Twin Cities through visits to nearby neighborhoods
+- Learn more about the Twin Cities through visits to nearby neighborhoods